bdrhoa/TangoCard_Java_SDK/README.md

 <a name="tango_card_service_api_security"></a>
 ## Tango Card Service API Security ##

-Requests are secure HTTP POST using SSL.
+<a href="https://github.com/tangocarddev/General/blob/master/Tango_Card_Service_API.md" target="_blank">Tango Card Service API</a> Requests are performed using secure HTTP POST via <a href="http://en.wikipedia.org/wiki/Transport_Layer_Security" target="_blank">"TLS/SSL"</a>.

-All calls are made via <a href="http://technet.microsoft.com/en-us/library/cc784450(v=ws.10).aspx">"TLS/SSL"</a>.
+The use of SSL allows for securely transmitting data and prevents <a href="http://en.wikipedia.org/wiki/Man-in-the-middle_attack" target="_blank">man-in-the-middle attacks</a>.

+The lack of sessions and the inability to communicate with the API over HTTP prevents <a href="http://en.wikipedia.org/wiki/Session_hijacking" target="_blank">session hijacking</a> and <a href="http://en.wikipedia.org/wiki/Cross-site_request_forgery" target="_blank">cross-site request forgery</a>.

 <a name="tango_card_sdk_methods"></a>
 # Tango Card SDK Methods #